elringus/unity-google-drive/README.md

 ## Setup
 - Import the package
-- **GoogleDriveSettings**.asset will be automatically created in Assets/UnityGoogleDrive/Resources; select it
+- In the Unity editor go to "Edit -> Project Settings -> Google Drive Settings"; **GoogleDriveSettings**.asset will be automatically created at "Assets/UnityGoogleDrive/Resources"; select the asset (if it wasn't selected automatically)
 - Click **Create Google Drive API app** button; web-browser will open URL to setup the app
   - Select **Create a new project** and click continue
   - Click **Go to credentials**